 Head's up, there might be affiliate links ahead!

+There’s a reason why we give up on our goals.
 I write this from a place of absolute knowing.
 It’s my Achilles Heal in life, and the reason so many things have failed to transpire.
 Fortunately, I have habits, practices and enough self-awareness to catch myself when I start to fall down the rabbit hole of sabotaging my best efforts and with a little insight, you do the same.

 The last blog post I wrote was in early July.
 About three weeks ago now.
 This is unusual for me as I’m very consistent with my content production process, but lately I’ve struggled with a lot of self-doubts.
 I’ve doubted if I’m good enough, if anyone is listening or if I’m just wasting my time and energy posting week after week, year after year.